dpirotte/leveled_cache/README.md

 ## Code of Conduct

-Everyone interacting in the Activesupport::Cache::LeveledProxy project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/activesupport-cache-leveled_proxy/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the LeveledCache project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/activesupport-cache-leveled_proxy/blob/main/CODE_OF_CONDUCT.md).